Alamut Castle: Construction and intellectual development

 With Alamut now in his possession, Hassan swiftly embarked on a complete re-fortification of the complex.
 By enhancing the walls and structure of a series of storage facilities, the fortress was to act as a self-sustaining stronghold during major confrontations.
 The perimeters of the rooms were lined with limestone, so as to preserve provisions to be used in times of crisis.
-Indeed, when the Mongols invaded the fortress, Juwayni was astonished to see stored countless supplies in perfect condition to withstand a possible siege.
+Indeed, when the Mongols invaded the fortress, Juvayni was astonished to see stored countless supplies in perfect condition to withstand a possible siege.

 Next, Hassan took on the task of irrigating the surrounding villages of the Alamut valley.
 The land at valley's floor was arable land, allowing for the cultivation of dry crops including barley, wheat and rice.
 In order to make available the maximum amount of cultivable land, the ground was terraced under Hassan's direction.
-The sloping valley was broken up into step-like platforms upon which abundant food could be cultivated.
-In times of need the surrounding villages were well equipped to furnish the castle with ample supplies.

 The construction of Alamut's famous library likely occurred after Hassan's fortification of the castle and its surrounding valley.
 With its astronomical instruments and rare collection of works, the library attracted scholars and scientists of a variety of religious persuasions from around the world who visited it for many months at a time, hosted by the Isma'ilis.
 By and large the writings of the Persian Ismailis, both scientific and doctrinal, did not survive beyond the Alamut period.
 In addition to the rich literature they had already produced in Arabic, the relocation of the Ismaili center to Iran now prompted a surge in Persian Ismaili literature.
-The bulk of Nizari writing produced in this period, however, was lost or destroyed during the Mongol invasions.
-While the majority of Alamut's theological works on Ismailism were lost during the library's destruction, a few significant writings were preserved including the major anonymous work of 1199 AD entitled Haft Bāb-i Bābā Sayyidnā and a number of treatises by Nasir al-Din al-Tusi.